-In 2008, the possible health risks of the Bisphenol A (BPA) -- a common chemical in plastic -- made headlines.
-Parents were alarmed, pediatricians inundated with questions, and stores sold-out of BPA-free bottles and sippy cups.
+In 2008, the possible health risks of Bisphenol A (BPA) -- a common chemical in plastic -- made headlines.
+Parents were alarmed, pediatricians flooded with questions, and stores quickly sold-out of BPA-free bottles and sippy cups.

 Where do things stand now?
 Have plastic manufacturers changed their practices?
 How careful does a parent need to be when it comes to plastics and BPA?
 Here's the latest information we have about possible BPA risks.

 BPA is a chemical that has been used to harden plastics for more than 40 years.
 It's everywhere.
 It's in medical devices, compact discs, dental sealants, water bottles, the lining of canned foods and drinks, and many other products.

 More than 90% of us have BPA in our bodies right now.
 We get most of it by eating foods that have been in containers made with BPA.
 It's also possible to pick up BPA through air, dust, and water.